-A Few Things to Keep In Mind About Male (External) Condoms
+A Few Things to Keep In Mind About External Condoms

 Never use two condoms at once.
 Friction between the condoms will break both condoms.
-Never use two male condoms at once and never use a male condom and a female condom together.
+Never use two external condoms at once and never use an external condom and an internal condom together.

 Squeeze the inside ring and put it into the vagina, using your fingers to push in the rest of the material.
 It should feel comfortable.
 The outside ring stays on the outside of the body.

 After Sex, Twist & Remove